Kaira is an intersex asylum seeker from a Latin American country.

 “It was hard to be sharing with another male whom I didn’t know and especially because I am a bit feminine.
 All that time it was at the back of my head, who is going to be coming into the room?
 You could be asleep and just get attacked.”

 Kaira, is one of the 3,500 people who claimed asylum in Britain based on their sexuality, gender identity or intersex status between 2015 and 2017, according to the Home Office.

 Kaira faced threats, violence and discrimination in their home country.

 Britain is a more tolerant society, however LGBTI asylum seekers still face discrimination, poverty and violence.
 They are vulnerable and extremely isolated.

 A common problem faced by LGBTI people seeking asylum is that they are often placed in housing with people from their own countries, or one of the other 76 countries where homosexuality is illegal.
 Those people can be as homophobic as the ones they are escaping.

-MRI supports over 200 LGBTI asylum seekers every year.
+Micro Rainbow supports over 200 LGBTI asylum seekers every year.
 According to their reports, the majority face or have faced some form physical, sexual or psychological abuse in the UK.
 Many have reported experiencing the same trauma and fears they felt in their home countries.

 “The fear and uncertainty living in these other places was killing me.
 Now I finally feel safe because I live with people who respect me”.